Sumerge/Saml-Authentication/README.md

 # Library&#39;s role

-The Saml authentication core library will mange the redirections, and necessary handshaking, as well as response parsing and validating and fethcing the user data recivied from idp.
+The Saml authentication core library will manage the redirections, and necessary handshaking, as well as response parsing and validating and fetching the user data received from idp.

 # How to use the library.